CASTOR-telescope/ETC_frontend/README.md

 Can override parameters (e.g., `VERSION`) in Docker_env.

+NOTE THAT DEBUG VERSION UTILS.PY IS DIFFERENT FROM PRODUCTION (I.E., CONTAINERIZED) UTILS.PY!!!

 Make docker container.
 Don't forget to remove default node version and to install the CASTOR ETC Python package.